vercel/next.js/packages/next/README.md

 **Custom routes (using props from URL)**

-If you find that your use case is not covered by the filesystem implementation used by [dynamic routing](#dynamic-routing) then you can create a custom server and manually add dynamic routes.
+If you find that your use case is not covered by [Dynamic Routing](#dynamic-routing) then you can create a custom server and manually add dynamic routes.

 Example: